jniluo15/jbcs_git_basics/README.md

 ## A Lesson on Git Branches and Merging
 ### Citations
-This repository is a fork of gitlab User Krafalski's [hfb repository](https://github.com/Krafalski/hfb).
-Capt Taylor Paul made the original modification to port the repository and exercise to gitlab.
+This repository is a fork of GitHub User Krafalski's [hfb repository](https://github.com/Krafalski/hfb).
+Capt Taylor Paul made the original modification to port the repository and exercise to GitLab.

 ### Lesson Objectives
 _After this lesson, students will be able to:_